 - 3.2 For development plan documents, consultation must begin at the issues and options stage.
 The County Council must consult all organisations and other bodies it considers relevant to the document being prepared.
 These will normally include Government departments and agencies, the minerals and waste industries, district and parish councils and environmental groups.
 The types of groups that will be consulted are set out in annex 1. - 3.3 At the formal consultation stages, details of the plan, public information notices and forms for making representations will be published on the Council's website along with all other relevant documents, such as the sustainability appraisal.
 Notifications will be sent by email or other online communication methods such as social media.
 For those who do not have access to a computer, documents can be viewed at libraries and printed copies will be available in council offices at both Nottinghamshire County Council, Nottingham City Council and Nottinghamshire District Council Offices.
-Wherever possible details will be sent electronically (see paragraph 3.21).
+Wherever possible details will be sent electronically (see paragraphs 3.10 3.12).
 Paper copies can still be requested and will be provided in circumstances where there is a clearly identified need and information cannot be obtained by other means. - 3.4 Please note, there is no specific requirement to publicise, or to consult local residents or any other members of the public individually but the Council will make use of the internet/social media channels and local media to publicise consultations as widely as possible.
 Local residents, interest groups and other organisations are encouraged to register for updates via the Council's 'email me' service or to register directly with the County Council's online consultation database in order to receive direct notification of upcoming plan consultations.
-The Council will also send information to Parish Councils to enable them to publicise the upcoming plan within their administrative area. - 3.5 At the formal consultation stages, there is no requirement to place public notices in the local press but copies of all relevant documents and details of how to make representations must be made available for public inspection at the County Council's main office.
-This information must also be made available on the County Council's website and electronically.
-The County Council must make provision for representations to be submitted electronically. - 3.6 For supplementary planning documents, only one formal consultation stage takes place which follows similar procedures as those detailed in paragraphs 3.3 and 3.4 above for development plan documents.
+The Council will also send information to Parish Councils, Parish Meetings, Town Councils and Neighbourhood Forums to enable them to publicise the upcoming plan within their administrative area. - 3.5 At the formal consultation stages, there is no requirement to place public notices in the local press but copies of all relevant documents and details of how to make representations must be made available for public inspection at the County Council's main office.
+This information must also be made available on